Frequently Asked QuestionsPage address: http://ahn.mnsu.edu/nursing/graduate/frequentlyaskedquestions.html

-It will take a total of five years.
-After three years, you may be able to sit for the certification examination to practice as an FNP.
-The final two years are DNP courses.
 Starting in summer 2019 the curriculum progression will change and it will take 3.5 years to obtain the DNP with preparation as an FNP.
 We will no longer offer the masters degree option for FNP preparation.

 Where are the classes held?

 All classes (with a few exceptions) are held at our Edina location, 7700 France Avenue.
 Classes generally meet one day per month.